sgwicks/nc-news/README.md

 # Take a look

 Feel free to clone the repo down and take a look at what's going on behind the scenes.
-I also have it hosted over at https://nc-news-now.herokuapp.com/api so you can see how it functions live.
+I also have it hosted over at [NC News Now API](https://nc-news-now.herokuapp.com/api) so you can see how it functions live.

 ## Setting Up

 ### Postgres

 The database for this project was built with postgres, and uses it to test.
-If you don't already have it, install postgres: http://postgresguide.com/setup/install.html and set up a new user: http://postgresguide.com/setup/users.html
+If you don't already have it, install [postgres](http://postgresguide.com/setup/install.html) and [set up a new user](http://postgresguide.com/setup/users.html)

 ### Node.js & Node Package Manager

 This project was built using node.js v13.11.0 and npm v6.13.7.
-If you don't already have them, you can find instructions to install them both here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+If you don't already have them, you can find instructions to install them both here: [Installing node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Git CLI

 To clone the repo down onto your computer, you're also going to need a local version of git.
-Again, I'll let the git documentation speak for itself: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+Again, I'll let the [git documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) speak for itself.

 ### Clone the repo